Insurance and reinsurance in Ireland: overview

 The Central Bank also has responsibility for consumer protection issues.

-Also of importance is the Irish Insurance Industry Federation Code of Practice (IIF Code), a voluntary code of conduct adopted by members of the Insurance Industry Federation, a trade body representing insurance undertakings in Ireland.
-The IIF Code protects policyholders resident in Ireland and insured in their private capacity.
+Also of importance is the Insurance Ireland Code of Practice (II Code), a voluntary code of conduct adopted by members of Insurance Ireland, a trade body representing insurance undertakings in Ireland.
+The II Code protects policyholders resident in Ireland and insured in their private capacity.

 There is no statutory definition of a contract of insurance under Irish law, nor are there specific rules for the formation of an insurance contract beyond the general principles of contract law and the duty of utmost good faith (see Question 20, Utmost good faith).
 Irish legislation does not specify the essential legal elements of an insurance contract and the courts have considered it on a case-by-case basis.